-As adults, we have the ability to learn a lesson from everyone we encounter, all of which helps enhance our personal growth.
+As adults, we have the ability to learn a lesson from everyone we encounter, all of which help enhance our personal growth.

-Time and again we find ourselves in situations where we become frustrated or we get our back up in a defensive mode perhaps because someone is disagreeing with or challenging us.
-Quite often it’s during these circumstances that we learn from others if we allow ourselves to consider another option which opens our mind to learning.
+Time and again, we find ourselves in situations where we become frustrated, or we get our backs up in a defensive mode.
+Perhaps this is because someone is disagreeing with or challenging us.
+It’s during these circumstances that we can learn from others—if we allow ourselves to consider another option and open our minds to learning.

 Learn a valuable lesson from everyone you encounter–this is the best way to stay flexible, open-minded and less stressed.
 Embrace opportunities where you are caught off guard and learn something.

-Here’s the thing, adults understand not everyone is a good role model but what’s even more relevant and need to be considered is the fact “even poor role models teach valuable lessons”.
-We can learn from any situation each and every day of our lives.
+But what’s even more relevant to be considered is that “even poor role models teach valuable lessons.”
+We can learn from any situation every day of our lives.

 I agree with author John Geiger when he says,